franchsli/whatsapp_clone_django/README.md

 - When a user is creating a new chat and selects more than a contact, the modal form title should change to 'create group' and a new input should appear that has the label 'group name'.
-- Check if create_status have problems wealing with the actual upload_date
+- Check if create_status have problems dealing with the actual upload_date
 - Check if consumer functions arguments number can be reduced.
 - Split Chat Consumers into multiple consumers (e.g Status consumer and so)
 - Use for... empty in for loops if necessary. <https://docs.djangoproject.com/en/5.0/ref/templates/builtins/#for-empty>